 These are unprecedented times.
 Several nations are on lockdown, social distancing is the norm, and the financial markets are in turmoil as both individuals and businesses deal with the impacts of the coronavirus pandemic.
-The stark reality is that precarious financial conditions have worsened significantly for many industries, including hospitality, travel, and retail, among others.
-Government-mandated closures of businesses and schools, coupled with major travel restrictions, makes the long-term economic consequences unclear.
-Indeed, nobody knows how long this predicament will last.
-As economic conditions worsen with supply chain disruptions, businesses can expect lower demand for goods and services.
-This economic chaos will lead to reduced profits, less capital investment and layoffs.
-What options are available to businesses to help them survive?
-The answer may surprise you.
+This economic chaos will lead to reduced profits, less capital investment, and layoffs.
+Bankruptcy may be a viable option to help these companies survive.

 Bankruptcy is not a magic wand that can save each and every business.
 Rather, it is a well-recognized legal tool that can tip the scales in favor of a struggling business and afford it an opportunity to be successful.
 A successful Chapter 11 case that provides a debtor with a fresh start requires careful preparation.
-Working with experienced bankruptcy counsel, a client can evaluate the financial needs of its business while being cognizant of market conditions.
 One of the primary concerns in most Chapter 11 bankruptcy cases is cash flow.
-A bankruptcy professional can help a business review its income and debts to develop a budget.
 If there is a cash shortfall, which is common in bankruptcy, the debtor may need to obtain debtor-in-possession financing.
-You might ask yourself, who would make a loan to a company in bankruptcy?
-Such financing is often attractive to lenders who are granted special protections. .
-Experienced Chapter 11 bankruptcy attorneys can assist clients in communications and negotiations with all key stakeholders, including customers, vendors, and employees.
+Such financing is often attractive to lenders who are granted special protections.

-Some of the advantages of filing for Chapter 11 bankruptcy include, but are not limited to, the following:
+Some of the advantages of filing for Chapter 11 bankruptcy include: